Oscar Predictions Punishment Poll

 Directed by: Dennis Dugan

-Starring: Adam Sandler, Katie Holmes, Al Pacino and Eugenio Derbez
+Starring: Adam Sandler, Katie Holmes, Al Pacino, Eugenio Derbez

 The pic’s general stupidity, careless direction and reliance on a single-joke premise that was never really funny to begin with are only the most obvious of its problems. — Andrew Barker, Variety

-Both Nick and Dylan really liked Adam Sandler’s performance in Uncut Gems, possibly the best performance of his long career.
-But can they really appreciate this highest of highs without experiencing Sandler’s lowest of lows?
-Jack and Jill was one of the worst reviewed films of Sandler’s career and, if you believe some recent interviews with Academy members, one of the reasons he didn’t receive an Oscar nomination.
+Rationale: Both Nick and Dylan really liked Adam Sandler’s performance in Uncut Gems, possibly the best of his career.
+But can they appreciate this highest of highs without experiencing Sandler’s lowest of lows?
+Jack and Jill is one of the worst-reviewed films of Sandler’s career and, if you believe some voters, part of why he missed an Oscar nomination.

 Serenity